-Data was collected from the United States Census Bureau at the end of July 2013.
+Data was collected from the United States Census Bureau at the end of December 2014.
 All information for counties in the states of Virginia, West Virginia, Alabama, Kentucky, Mississippi, Tennessee, South Carolina, North Carolina, Georgia and Florida was gathered up through the data made available by the government.

 Results of the Data

-For each state, counties are ranked based on the data available for the total value in US Dollars (seasonally adjusted rate) of the permits issued for April through June 2013.
+For each state, counties are ranked based on the data available for the total value in US Dollars (seasonally adjusted rate) of the permits issued for October 2014 through December 2014.